List of Japanese manga magazines by circulation

-The following is a list of Japanese manga magazines by circulation, during the timespan of April 1 to June 30, 2022.
+The following is a list of Japanese manga magazines by circulation, during the timespan of October 1 to December 31, 2024.
 These figures have been collected by the Japanese Magazine Publishers Association, which updates every three months.
 The updates are given long after the months they reflect have passed due to the amount of information it takes to compile.

 Periodical circulation

 Total circulation

+The figures below are from when the magazine first was published to roughly 2018.